datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

   applies the new data to the copy and saves it as a new entity version.
   The copy will keep its original identifier, but will have a reference to its previous version.
-  Sesam datasets will therefore grow as data changes, and all changes will be tracked.
+  Sesam datasets will therefore grow when data changes, as all changes are tracked.

 * Tables are usually defined in a database schema.
   A database schema imposes integrity constraints on a database.

   Sesam datasets are schemaless, which means that Sesam is neither bound by or enforces any integrity constraints on or between datasets.
-  This also means that you as the integration specialist must take care of defining any relevant constraints such as foreign keys, etc. based on domain knowledge.
+  This also means that you as the integration specialist must define any relevant constraints such as foreign keys, etc. based on domain knowledge.
-  However the great advantage of being schemaless is that Sesam is very flexible with handling vastly different datastructures from different sources so you usually do not have to spend any time on restructuring inboud data.
+  However the great advantage of being schemaless is that Sesam is very flexible with handling vastly different data structures from different sources so you usually do not have to spend any time on restructuring inbound data.

 * Tables often have a defined primary key (PK) but not always.